2013 Dodge Durango Interior

 Test drivers are impressed by the Dodge Durango’s interior quality and materials, saying they’re luxurious for the class.
 However, they also write that not everyone is happy with the available navigation system.
 Some appreciate the simple-looking screen and large print, while others say it’s complicated to program.
-However, models without the navigation system have controls that are easy to use.
+However, automotive journalists say that models without the navigation system have controls that are easy to use.

 - "If you're looking for luxury car-like quality and craftsmanship, look no further than the 2013 Durango's interior.
 Dodge has outdone itself (and everyone else in the field) with an interior that emphasizes comfort, visual elegance and supreme quiet.” -- Kelley Blue Book

 - "The climate controls are plainly marked and simple to operate. ...
 The optional navigation system draws mixed reviews from our drivers.
 Some praise the large screen and graphics while others pan it for overly complicated programming and inability to turn off some functions, such as the automatic map zoom.” -- Consumer Guide